Michael-Warrior-Angel/business-intelligence-project/README.md

 3. Run the script.
 When done writing the code, hit OK.
 Power BI will execute the script and
 4. Choose Tables: After the code is executed, choose the tables you need and load them.
 In our case, we choose both train_df or test_df tables and load them.

-The python script I used is:
+The python script we used is:

 # Import the libraries we need
 import pandas as pd